sanyam4321/Question-Answering-platform/README.md

-<h1>Knowshepere: A digital Knowledge sharing platform</h1>
+<h1>Qshepere: A Digital Question-Answering platform</h1>
 <h2>Overview</h2>
-<p>It is a well designed knowledge sharing platform where users can share their knowledge and opinions with the world.</p>
+<p>It is a well designed Question-Answering platform where users can share their knowledge and opinions with the world and Ask Questions.</p>